ansulsinghal/HR-data-analysis/README.md

 In this project we have performed  following step :
-1  perform data cleaning operation to remove all unwanted record from the in the power bi table 2  perform data transformation for
+1  perform data cleaning operation to remove all unwanted record from the in the power bi table 2  perform data transformation step in which combine data from diffrent excel sheet(ie each sheet conatins data for one particluar moanth)in power Bi
+3  perform various dax queries to find out presence %, wfh % and sickleave% 4 create a power bi dashboard by using above data which provide all the insights for all the employee on monthly/daily basics